 DHCS received CMS feedback on the previously submitted STP on November 16, 2015.
-The letter can be found at: https://www.medicaid.gov/medicaid-chip-program-information/by-topics/long-term-services-and-supports/home-and-community-based-services/downloads/ca/ca-cmia.pdf.
+The letter can be found here.
 CMS hosted a series of conference calls with the State to discuss CMS feedback and clarify the STP requirements outlined in the letter.
 The current STP draft, which addresses CMS' requirements, was posted to the DHCS website on August 29, 2016 for public review and input.
-Public comment will be analyzed and incorporated into the STP, and will be summarized in Appendix A. DHCS will also host a stakeholder conference call in September to discuss revisions to the STP and respond to questions or concerns.
+Public comment was analyzed and incorporated into the STP, and is summarized in Appendix A. DHCS also hosted a stakeholder conference call on September 27, 2016, to discuss revisions to the STP and respond to questions or concerns.